HIS4031 - Project seminar, master thesis

 Schedule, syllabus and examination date

-The student is early in the semester expected to choose a topic for the master’s thesis and to start orientate herself/himself in the relevant literature.
-The course aims at guiding the student to write a project description of the thesis where this literature (including relevant theory) is accounted for and commented upon.
+The student is expected to choose a topic for the master’s thesis early in the semester and to start orientate herself/himself in the relevant literature.
+The student will write a research project description for the thesis where this literature (including relevant theory) is accounted for and commented upon.
 It should include a clear problem formulation.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.